alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

 - `FVP_PATH`: The path to the FVP to be used for testing built applications.
 This option is available only if `BUILD_FVP_TESTS` option is switched `ON`.

+- `RESOURCES_PATH`: The path to the resources downloaded by the set_up_default_resources.py script and compiled using Vela.
+This can be set if this script was run using the `--downloads-dir` flag to override the default location for these models.
+Defaults to `./resources_downloaded` relative to the root of this project.

 For details on the specific use-case build options, follow the instructions in the use-case specific documentation.

 Also, when setting any of the CMake configuration parameters that expect a directory, or file, path, **use absolute